Unconventional superconductivity in nearly flat bands in twisted bilayer graphene

 \emph{Responses $\&$ topology:} To appreciate the phase locking between two components of the $E_g$ pairing and emergent topology of BdG quasi-particles deep inside the paired state, we now project it onto the Fermi surface, yielding the following effective single-particle Hamiltonian

-where $\xi_{\bf k}= v k-\mu$ or $\left[ k^2/(2 m)-\mu_\ast \right]$ respectively in the presence or absence of the AFM order, $k_F$ is the Fermi momentum and $\mu_\ast=\mu-m$~\cite{supplementary}.
-The phase locking between the $k_x$ and $k_y$ components is dictated by the condition of a \emph{fully gapped} Fermi surface and thus the time reversal symmetry is spontaneously broken by the pairing.
-Hence, the $E_g$ pairing close to the Fermi surface assumes the form of a \emph{topological} $p+ip$ pairing.
-Note that this \emph{pairing is spin-singlet, but pseudo- or valley-spin triplet}, belonging to class C, characterized by 2Z topological invariant~\cite{tenfold}, and supports \emph{quantized} anomalous spin and thermal Hall conductivities, respectively given by
+where $\xi_{\bf k}= v k-\mu$ or $\left[ k^2/(2 m)-\mu_\ast \right]$ respectively in the presence or absence of AFM order, $k_F$ is Fermi momentum and $\mu_\ast=\mu-m$, see SM~\cite{supplementary}.
+The phase locking between the $k_x$ and $k_y$ components is dictated by the requirement of a \emph{maximally gapped} Fermi surface (since all entries in $H_{\rm BdG}$ mutually anticommute), yielding largest gain of condensation energy.
+The time-reversal symmetry is spontaneously broken in this paired state.
+Hence, the $E_g$ pairing close to the Fermi surface assumes the form of a \emph{fully gapped} topological $p+ip$ pairing.
+This is a class D \emph{spin-singlet}, but \emph{pseudo- or valley-spin triplet} pairing, characterized by Z topological invariant~\cite{tenfold}, and supports \emph{quantized} anomalous spin and thermal Hall conductivities, respectively given by

-as temperature $T \to 0$, as well as finite polar Kerr and Faraday rotations~\cite{kapitulnik}.
-By contrast, if the pairing interaction exists over the entire valence and conduction bands, then a maximally gapped Fermi surface (comprised of only two nodes) is obtained from a \emph{time-reversal symmetric} combination $|\Delta| \eta_1 \sigma_0 \left( \Gamma_1 \cos{\phi} + \Gamma_2 \sin \phi \right)$ of the $E_g$ pairing.
+as temperature $T \to 0$, respectively, as well as finite polar Kerr and Faraday rotations~\cite{kapitulnik}.
+By contrast, if the pairing interaction exists over the entire valence and conduction bands, then a maximally gapped Fermi surface, comprised of two point nodes around which DoS vanishes as $\varrho(E) \sim |E|$, is obtained from a \emph{time-reversal symmetric} combination $|\Delta| \eta_1 \sigma_0 \left( \Gamma_1 \cos{\phi} + \Gamma_2 \sin \phi \right)$ of the $E_g$ pairing.
 Here, $\phi$ is an internal angle, which should be locked at specific values, depending on the underlying crystal potential.
-Therefore, above mentioned responses (spin and thermal Hall conductivities, Kerr and Faraday rotations, for example) can probe the nature/extend of the pairing interaction in MA-TBLG.
+Therefore, above mentioned responses (spin and thermal Hall conductivities, Kerr and Faraday rotations) can probe the nature or extent of the pairing interaction in MA-TBLG.
+To this end measurement of the penetration depth ($\Delta \lambda$) can be instrumental leading to $\Delta \lambda \sim (T/T_c)^{n}$, with $n \approx 3-4$ for fully gapped $p+ip$ state, but $n=1$ for gapless $E_g$ pairing, when $T \ll T_c$~\cite{prozorov-review}.